KLM-code/Marketing-Analysis---TV-Sales/README.md

 References:

-Data and prompts are adapted from *MSIS 521 – Information Technologies and Marketing*, by Professor Yong Tan at the University of Washington. https://foster.uw.edu/faculty-research/directory/yong-tan/
+Data and prompts are adapted from *MSIS 521 – Information Technologies and Marketing*, taught by Professor Yong Tan at the University of Washington. https://foster.uw.edu/faculty-research/directory/yong-tan/